grpc/proposal/A66-otel-stats.md

     This metric aims to measure the end-to-end time the gRPC library takes to complete an RPC from the application’s perspective. <br>
     Start timestamp - After the client application starts the RPC. <br>
     End timestamp - Before the status of the RPC is delivered to the application. <br>
     If the implementation uses an interceptor then the exact start and end timestamps would depend on the ordering of the interceptors.
-Non-interceptor implementations should record the timestamps as close as possible to the top of the gRPC stack, i.e., payload serialization would be included in the measurement. <br>
+Non-interceptor implementations should record the timestamps as close as possible to the top of the gRPC stack, i.e., payload serialization should be included in the measurement. <br>
     *Attributes*: grpc.method, grpc.target, grpc.status <br>
     *Type*: Histogram (Latency Buckets) <br>